 FMD Incidence & Prevalence

-Although fibromuscular dysplasia is thought to be a relatively uncommon disorder (affecting approximately 1% of the population), actual incidence is difficult to determine because the condition often goes undetected in patients who do not have symptoms.
+Although fibromuscular dysplasia is thought to be a relatively uncommon disorder (affecting approximately 1 percent of the population), actual incidence is difficult to determine because the condition often goes undetected in people who do not have symptoms.

 Fibromuscular dysplasia is more common in women and the condition usually develops before menopause.
-In more than 20% of cases, fibromuscular dysplasia affects at least two arteries in the body.
+In more than 20 percent of cases, fibromuscular dysplasia affects at least two arteries in the body.